By: Posted on Published:

-As someone who has worked from home for years, I am often asked about this subject.
+As someone who has worked from home for years, I am often asked about the subject of working from home.

 If you are looking for a job in Corporate America working from home – good news!
 The stats are in your favor as far as companies being open to this option.